 4. Copy of current I-94 printout

-In order to apply for an F-1 visa, you must provide the U.S. Embassy or Consulate with Form the I-20, passport, statement of funds, and other documents as required by the U.S. Embassy or Consulate in your home country.
-In the case of Canadian citizens, you must use your Form I-20 to seek admission to the U.S. in F-1 status at a U.S. port-of-entry without an F-1 visa.
-You cannot enter the U.S. on a B-2 (tourist) visa and change to F-1 visa status after you arrive.
-You also cannot enter the U.S. on a visa waiver and change F-1 status after your arrival.
+In order to apply for an F-1 visa, you must provide the US Embassy or Consulate with your Form I-20, passport, statement of funds, and any documents required by the US Embassy or Consulate in your home country.
+In the case of Canadian citizens, you must use your Form I-20 to seek admission to the US in F-1 status at a US port-of-entry (without an F-1 visa).
+You cannot enter the US on a B-2 (tourist) visa and change to F-1 visa status after you arrive.
+You also cannot enter the US on a visa waiver and change to F-1 status after your arrival.

-The spouse or child of an F-1 student enters the U.S. in F-2 status and is admitted for the same length of time as the F-1 student.
-Any student wishing to bring a spouse and/or child to the U.S. should email the International Student Adviosr to discuss the financial implications and to have the necessary documents prepared.
-Indididuals in F-2 status are never allowed to be employed and cannot study full-time.
+The spouse or child of an F-1 student enters the US in F-2 status and is admitted for the same length of time as the F-1 student.
+Any student wishing to bring a spouse and/or child to the US should email the International Student Advisor to discuss the financial implications and to have the necessary documents prepared.
+Individuals in F-2 status are never allowed to be employed and cannot study full-time.

 SEVIS (I-901) Fee

-The U.S. Department of Homeland Security (DHS) requires F-1 visa applicants to pay a one-time fee to supplement the administration and maintenance costs of the Student and Exchange Information System (SEVIS).
-For information on who is subject to the SEVIS fee requirement and for SEVIS fee payment options http://www.ice.gov/sevis/i901/faq.htm This fee must be paid before the applicant arrives at the consulate for the visa interview. https://www.fmjfee.com
+The US Department of Homeland Security (DHS) requires F-1 visa applicants to pay a one-time fee to supplement the administration and maintenance costs of the Student and Exchange Information System (SEVIS).

-All BAC students are required to have U.S. based health insurance.
-Please click here for more information.
+All BAC students are required to have US based health insurance.
+Please visit our Student Heath Insurance page for more information.